me-Sushil/bootcamp-prep-main/bootcamp-prep-main/workshops/09-pbv-pbr/06-deeper-copy/README.md

 ### Deeper Copy

-Write a function, deeperCopy, that, unlike .slice, will deeply copy a two- dimensional array.
+Write a function, deeperCopy, that, unlike .slice, will deeply copy a two-dimensional array.

 ```javascript
 let myArray = [1, [2, 3]];